mjsanders/installomator_wso/README.md

  click  **Add** a script for macOS :

-Choose a name, Description and enable App Catalog Customisation, add logo similar to this:
+Choose a name, Description and **enable** App Catalog Customisation (to make availalbe to user in the Hub), add logo similar to this:
 <img src="images/script-iTerm-1.png">
 Click **Next**

-Choose Languare **Zsh**, execution context and timeout **120** (tailor to your needs, the default 30 is too short).
+Choose Language **Zsh**, execution context and timeout **120** (tailor to your needs, the default 30 is too short).
 Copy the script (example [install-iTerm.sh](wso_scripts/install-iTerm.sh)) similar to this:
 <img src="images/script-iTerm-2.png">

-*Sidestep on the Variables in our example script: We use the WSO logo and no notifications, since the user has just clicked a button in the Hub.
+Sidestep on the Variables in our example script:
+- NOTIFY=silent : The user has just clicked a button in the Hub.
 In our view more notifications will be overkill.
+- BLOCKING_PROCESS_ACTION=prompt_user : in our view better suited than the default tell_user
+- LOGO=ws1 : to create a unified look and feel to notifications

-The result of the logo can be seen in the osascript based dialog if the app is open:*
+The result of the logo can be seen in the osascript based dialog if the app is open:
 <img src="images/quit-webex.png">